cds-astro/cds-bstree-file-readonly-rust/README.md

 * [ ] add much more tests
 * [ ] add benchmarks
 * [ ] try to reduce the code redundance (particularly in `SubTreeW` and `SubTreeR`)
+* [ ] add support for NULL values (storing them separatly, out of the tree structure)

 Acknowledgements
 ----------------